Optimal Gradient Clock Synchronization in Dynamic Networks: Preliminaries

-\paragraph{Clock skew.} To measure the quality of a CSA we consider two kinds of requirements: a \emph{global skew constraint} which gives a bound on the difference between any two logical clock values in the system, and a \emph{dynamic gradient skew constraint} which becomes stronger the closer two nodes $u,v$ are to each other and the longer $u,v$ stay close to each other.
-In particular, for nodes that remain neighbors for a long time, the dynamic gradient skew constraint requires a much smaller skew than the global skew constraint.
+To measure the quality of a CSA we consider two kinds of requirements: a \emph{global skew constraint} which gives a bound on the difference between any two logical clock values in the system, and a \emph{gradient skew constraint}, which becomes stronger the closer two nodes $u,v$ are in the subgraph induced by the edges that have been present for a sufficiently long time to stabilize.
+In particular, for nodes that remain neighbors for a long time, the gradient skew constraint imposes a much smaller permissible clock skew than the global skew constraint.